bflorat/clean-quest/README.md

 # Clean Quest

+Turn chores into a game: reward your kids with XP or cash.

+## Stack

 React app scaffolded with Vite and Vitest.
 Uses PocketBase as the backend (required).

-## Stack

 - React (latest)
 - Vite (latest)